Item - 2025.PH21.4

 19. City Council direct the Deputy City Manager, Development and Growth Services, Deputy City Manager, Corporate Services, and the Chief Financial Officer and Treasurer to approve, in accordance with the Toronto Builds Policy Framework, a business case and market offering process for the Toronto Builds Projects at 970 Kipling Ave.
 (Bloor-Kipling Block 5), 158 Borough Drive, and 931 Yonge Street, provided that the Executive Director, Housing Secretariat, Executive Director, Housing Development Office, and the CreateTO Board of Directors concur with the proposed business case and market offering process.

-20. City Council request the Chief Executive Officer, CreateTO, in consultation with the Executive Director, Housing Secretariat, and Executive Director, Housing Development Office, to administer the market offering process for the sites referenced in Part 19 above, and to expedite the market offerings where possible, such as through utilizing its existing pre-qualified Broker, and to select proponents and negotiate the leases and other agreements for the project (other than the City Contribution Agreement in Part 26 below) with them in accordance with the terms of the approved business case and market offering process.
+20. City Council request the Chief Executive Officer, CreateTO, in consultation with the Executive Director, Housing Secretariat, and Executive Director, Housing Development Office, to administer the market offering process for the sites referenced in Part 19 above, and to expedite the market offerings where possible, such as through utilizing its existing pre-qualified Broker, and to select proponents and negotiate the leases and other agreements for the project (other than the City Contribution Agreement in Recommendation 26 below) with them in accordance with the terms of the approved business case and market offering process.

-21. City Council request the Chief Executive Officer, CreateTO and Executive Director, Housing Secretariat, and Executive Director, Housing Development Office, in consultation with the Chief Financial Officer and Treasurer, to allow, as part of the market offering process described in Part 19 above, proponents to request an indefinite deferral of development charges for the purpose-built rental housing units in the Toronto Builds Projects where proponents can demonstrate the deferral would contribute to greater affordable housing outcomes, or support achieving other policy priorities of the Toronto Builds Policy Framework, and report back to City Council with the outcome and to seek any additional authorities that may be required to provide these incentives, prior to any lease or other agreement being approved as contemplated in Parts 22 and 24 below.
+21. City Council request the Chief Executive Officer, CreateTO and Executive Director, Housing Secretariat, and Executive Director, Housing Development Office, in consultation with the Chief Financial Officer and Treasurer, to allow, as part of the market offering process described in Part 19 above, proponents to request an indefinite deferral of development charges for the purpose-built rental housing units in the Toronto Builds Projects where proponents can demonstrate the deferral would contribute to greater affordable housing outcomes, or support achieving other policy priorities of the Toronto Builds Policy Framework, and report back to City Council with the outcome and to seek any additional authorities that may be required to provide these incentives, prior to any lease or other agreement being approved as contemplated in Recommendations 22 and 24 below.

-22. City Council authorize the Deputy City Manager, Corporate Services, when transacting with for-profit developers and/or operators in relation to the three Toronto Builds Projects identified in Part 19 above, to approve market value transactions, including leases and related transaction agreements for a term of up to 99 years for the purpose of achieving the City's affordable housing objectives, notwithstanding that the related values may exceed the Deputy City Manager, Corporate Service’s existing delegated authority of $5 million dollars, as set out in Municipal Code Chapter 213, Appendix A, provided that the Executive Director, Housing Development Office concurs with the proposed transaction terms.
+22. City Council authorize the Deputy City Manager, Corporate Services, when transacting with for-profit developers and/or operators in relation to the three Toronto Builds Projects identified in Recommendation 19 above, to approve market value transactions, including leases and related transaction agreements for a term of up to 99 years for the purpose of achieving the City's affordable housing objectives, notwithstanding that the related values may exceed the Deputy City Manager, Corporate Service’s existing delegated authority of $5 million dollars, as set out in Municipal Code Chapter 213, Appendix A, provided that the Executive Director, Housing Development Office concurs with the proposed transaction terms.

-23. City Council authorize, in relation to transactions contemplated in Part 22 above, the Deputy City Manager, Corporate Services, to treat the estimated value of the affordable housing benefits that will be realized by the City as compensation received by the City when assessing whether a proposed overall transaction arrangement reflects market value.
+23. City Council authorize, in relation to transactions contemplated in Recommendation 22 above, the Deputy City Manager, Corporate Services, to treat the estimated value of the affordable housing benefits that will be realized by the City as compensation received by the City when assessing whether a proposed overall transaction arrangement reflects market value.

-24. City Council authorize the Deputy City Manager, Corporate Services, when transacting with non-profit developers and/or operators in relation to the three Toronto Builds Projects identified in Part 19 above, to approve transactions at nominal or less than market value, including leases and related transaction agreements for terms of up to 99 years for the purpose of achieving the City's affordable housing objectives, provided that the Executive Director, Housing Development Office concurs with the proposed transaction terms.
+24. City Council authorize the Deputy City Manager, Corporate Services, when transacting with non-profit developers and/or operators in relation to the three Toronto Builds Projects identified in Recommendation 19 above, to approve transactions at nominal or less than market value, including leases and related transaction agreements for terms of up to 99 years for the purpose of achieving the City's affordable housing objectives, provided that the Executive Director, Housing Development Office concurs with the proposed transaction terms.

-25. City Council authorize the Executive Director, Housing Secretariat, in consultation with the Executive Director, Housing Development Office and the Chief Financial Officer and Treasurer, to provide the financial incentives available to eligible rental units under the City’s Rental Housing Supply Program, including exemptions from development charges, parkland dedication, and community benefits charges, where not exempted by Provincial legislation, and waivers of planning application and building permit fees, for up to 504 eligible rental housing units under the Rental Housing Supply Program to be developed in projects referenced in Part 19 above.
+25. City Council authorize the Executive Director, Housing Secretariat, in consultation with the Executive Director, Housing Development Office and the Chief Financial Officer and Treasurer, to provide the financial incentives available to eligible rental units under the City’s Rental Housing Supply Program, including exemptions from development charges, parkland dedication, and community benefits charges, where not exempted by Provincial legislation, and waivers of planning application and building permit fees, for up to 504 eligible rental housing units under the Rental Housing Supply Program to be developed in projects referenced in Recommendation 19 above.

-26. City Council authorize, severally, the Executive Director, Housing Secretariat and the Executive Director, Housing Development Office, to negotiate and enter into, on behalf of the City, municipal housing project facility agreements (the City's Contribution Agreement) with the proponents chosen through the market offering process for each of the three Toronto Builds Projects referenced in Part 19 above to secure the financial assistance being provided and set out the terms of the operation of the affordable rental housing, on terms and conditions satisfactory to the Executive Director, Housing Secretariat and Executive Director, Housing Development Office, and in a form approved by the City Solicitor.
+26. City Council authorize, severally, the Executive Director, Housing Secretariat and the Executive Director, Housing Development Office, to negotiate and enter into, on behalf of the City, municipal housing project facility agreements (the City's Contribution Agreement) with the proponents chosen through the market offering process for each of the three Toronto Builds Projects referenced in Recommendation 19 above to secure the financial assistance being provided and set out the terms of the operation of the affordable rental housing, on terms and conditions satisfactory to the Executive Director, Housing Secretariat and Executive Director, Housing Development Office, and in a form approved by the City Solicitor.

-27. City Council authorize, severally, the Executive Director, Housing Secretariat and Executive Director, Housing Development Office, or their designate, to execute, on behalf of the City, any security or financing documents required by the developers and/or operators of Toronto Builds Projects referenced in Part 19 above and for projects approved for financial incentives under the City’s Rental Housing Supply Program to secure construction and conventional financing and subsequent refinancing, including any postponement, confirmation of status, discharge or consent documents where and when required during the term of the City’s Contribution Agreement, as required by normal business practices, and provided that such documents do not give rise to financial obligations on the part of the City that have not been previously approved by City Council.
+27. City Council authorize, severally, the Executive Director, Housing Secretariat and Executive Director, Housing Development Office, or their designate, to execute, on behalf of the City, any security or financing documents required by the developers and/or operators of Toronto Builds Projects referenced in Recommendation 19 above and for projects approved for financial incentives under the City’s Rental Housing Supply Program to secure construction and conventional financing and subsequent refinancing, including any postponement, confirmation of status, discharge or consent documents where and when required during the term of the City’s Contribution Agreement, as required by normal business practices, and provided that such documents do not give rise to financial obligations on the part of the City that have not been previously approved by City Council.

-28. City Council authorize, severally, the Deputy City Manager, Corporate Services, the Executive Director, Housing Development Office, and the Executive Director, Corporate Real Estate Management, to execute, on behalf of the City, any documents arising in relation to the exercise of the approval authorities set out in Parts 22 and 24 above, subject to such documents being in a form satisfactory to the City Solicitor.
+28. City Council authorize, severally, the Deputy City Manager, Corporate Services, the Executive Director, Housing Development Office, and the Executive Director, Corporate Real Estate Management, to execute, on behalf of the City, any documents arising in relation to the exercise of the approval authorities set out in Recommendations 22 and 24 above, subject to such documents being in a form satisfactory to the City Solicitor.

-29. City Council authorize the Deputy City Manager, Corporate Services, in consultation with the Executive Director, Housing Development Office, to provide any consent necessary to encumber the Toronto Builds Projects referenced in Part 19 above or the affordable rental housing portion thereof, and to negotiate and enter into any associated agreements or other documents required to deliver any of the Toronto Builds Projects or the affordable rental housing portion thereof, on terms and conditions satisfactory to them and in a form approved by the City Solicitor.
+29. City Council authorize the Deputy City Manager, Corporate Services, in consultation with the Executive Director, Housing Development Office, to provide any consent necessary to encumber the Toronto Builds Projects referenced in Recommendations 19 above or the affordable rental housing portion thereof, and to negotiate and enter into any associated agreements or other documents required to deliver any of the Toronto Builds Projects or the affordable rental housing portion thereof, on terms and conditions satisfactory to them and in a form approved by the City Solicitor.

 30. City Council authorize the Executive Director, Housing Secretariat, to amend the Request for Proposals for the Parkdale Hub – West Block (Block A) to remove the requirement that 10 percent of the affordable housing units be rented at no more than 40 percent of average market rent.